Sexually Transmitted Infections

 HIV stands for human immunodeficiency virus.
 It weakens a person’s immune system by destroying important cells that fight disease and infection.
 There is currently no effective cure for HIV.
 But with proper medical care, HIV can be controlled.
 Some groups of people in the United States are more likely to get HIV than others because of many factors, including their sex partners and risk behaviors.
 Today, more tools than ever are available to prevent HIV.
 You can use strategies such as abstinence (not having sex), never sharing needles, and using condoms the right way every time you have sex.
 You may also be able to take advantage of HIV prevention medicines such as pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP).
 If you have HIV, there are many actions you can take to prevent transmitting HIV to others.

-HPV is the most common STI.
+HPV (Human Papillomavirus) is the most common STI.
 Many people in their late teens and early 20s get HPV infections.
 There are many different types of HPV, some can cause health problems, including genital warts and cancers.
 You can get HPV by having vaginal, anal, or oral sex with someone who has the virus.
 It is most commonly spread during vaginal or anal sex.
 It also spreads through close skin-to-skin touching during sex.
 A person with HPV can pass the infection to someone even when they have no signs or symptoms.